 Fruit often helps to supplement a dog's diet, providing nutrients it couldn't process from the meat.
 But not all fruit is good for dogs, and some can be very toxic.
 The quantity of fruit consumed also matters.
 More often than not, less is better.

 Can Dogs Eat Plums?

-Yes, dogs can eat plums, but there are precautions to take to ensure your pet’s safety.
+Yes, dogs can eat plums.
+The flesh contains vitamins and provides a healthy treat.
+However, be sure to follow our vet-approved feeding guidelines to ensure your pet’s safety.
 The pit is toxic and a choking hazard and needs to be removed.
-Also, veterinarians recommend you stick to the approved serving size because high-sugar fruits may cause health problems like obesity and gastrointestinal upsets to canines.
+Also, veterinarians recommend you stick to the approved servings because high-sugar fruits may cause health problems like obesity and gastrointestinal upsets to canines.

 Dogs were designed to get their core nutrition from protein and fat.
 They can handle sugar safely only in small quantities.

 Health Benefits: Are Plums Good for Dogs?